STORYLINE - 7: DRIFT-BESET - Country Vet Cut Off By Deep Snow (Faction)

 The military helped feed isolated livestock by helicopter, and many of the elderly found the weather too much, especially those away from towns or cities.
 The worst affected areas were the North, Wales and Scotland with the highest land areas.
 When the snow melted flood alerts went out in the lower areas and the flood plains of rivers.

-Peter Semmens would later take charge of the original - cramped - National Railway Museum when it was established close by York Station.
+Peter Semmens would be deputy curator at the National Railway Museum close by York Station in 1974.

 See the local routes around Cleveland introduced piecemeal throughout the mid-late 19th Century initially to move iron ore to the steel works at and near Middlesbrough.
 The route through Trenholme Bar near Picton to Ingleby came first, followed by the laying in of a junction at Ingleby, renaming it Battersby Junction and then Battersby - all within 80 years - to be cut in 1954 between Stokesley and Picton; Nunthorpe Junction to Guisborough went over ten years later, and on to Loftus.
 Before long journeys between Middlesbrough and Whitby would be roundabout via Battersby instead of more direct along the coast.